 He did just that – The Emmanuel “E Doggy-Dog” (BS ’90, BS ’92) and ChiChi Ezirim Pharmacy Endowed Scholarship Fund was approved by the university and became effective on August 31, 2018.
 The annual distribution from this fund provides scholarship support to students who are enrolled in the College of Pharmacy and participating in a professional program.
 First preference is given to students who are former Ohio State varsity athletes, including cheerleading and/or members of The Ohio State University Marching Band.
 E-Dog’s second preference is that the scholarship be given to, but not limited to, under-represented students.

-The first recipient of The Emmanuel “E Doggy-Dog” (BS ’90, BS ’92) and ChiChi Ezirim Pharmacy Endowed Scholarship Fund is Elijaah Goins, a former football player for The Ohio State University Buckeyes.
-Goins is a first-year PharmD student.
+The first recipient of The Emmanuel “E Doggy-Dog” (BS ’90, BS ’92) and ChiChi Ezirim Pharmacy Endowed Scholarship Fund is Elijaah Goins, a former football player for The Ohio State University Buckeyes and a member of the PharmD Class of 2022.

 Similar to E-Dog, Goins was a walk-on athlete.
 Through dedication and incredible hard work, Goins earned a scholarship before his final year of eligibility.
 While he was pursuing his passion on the football field, Goins was also hard at work on his studies and his future profession.
 Balancing the load of a student athlete, Goins was working toward his Bachelor of Science in Pharmaceutical Science and as a pharmacy technician at CVS.

 Now, in pharmacy school, and again through hard work, some of the financial burden associated with pursuing an advanced degree will be lessened thanks to E-Dog.

 “I am so humbled and appreciative of people like E-Dog.
 He is an inspiring person and I am extremely thankful for the scholarship,” Goins said.